jasonclark/search-ux/README.md

 # search-ux
 Search Application for "Improving Search UX using Query Analysis and Machine Cues"
-- Prototype for Digital Library Forum 2015 presentation: "Is there a Ghost in the [Search] Machine?
+- Prototype for Digital Library Forum 2015 and Access 2016 session(s): "Is there a Ghost in the [Search] Machine?
 Improving Search UX using Query Analysis and Machine Cues".
 [Slides] for context are available.

 ### Creator[s]
 - Jason A. Clark web: [jason clark] twitter: [@jaclark]